 Headaches are normally short-lived, though, fading within 48 hours.
-Whenever you scratch or pierce skin enough to make it bleed, there is always chance of inflammation.
+Whenever you scratch or pierce skin enough to make it bleed, there is always a chance of inflammation.
 After your treatment you must leave your face alone – no makeup or touching for a good few hours.
 In some cases, the toxin can migrate and cause temporary weakness to nearby small muscles.
-In rare cases there can be drooping of an eyelid or asymmetry of facial expression.
+In rare cases, there can be drooping of an eyelid or asymmetry of facial expression.

 TREATMENTS WITH BOTOX ®

-The treatment itself takes around 15-30 minutes to complete and after the treatment you can drive or head back to work immediately, no recovery period is needed.
+The treatment itself takes around 15-30 minutes to complete and after the treatment, you can drive or head back to work immediately, no recovery period is needed.
 It is an extremely safe procedure.